tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 function myFunction(x, y) {
-  let t = x + y; // t is mutable t += z;  // += adds the result of the expression on the right to the value of t const result = t // semicolons are not essential (but can help to catch errors) console.log("hello world") // prints to the console return result; // returns the result to the caller
+  let t = x + y; // t is mutable t += z;  // += adds the result of the expression on the right to the value of t const result = t; // semicolons are not essential (but can help to catch errors) console.log("hello world"); // prints to the console return result; // returns the result to the caller
 }